Patric Walker: Career

 Walker's columns were also syndicated in South America, the Middle East and Asia and he was responsible for a number of astrological phone-lines, which users could ring at the rate of 49p per minute, as well as writing The Patric Walker Birthday Book for children, with profits going to the National Society for the Prevention of Cruelty to Children.
 His readership was estimated to be one billion worldwide.
 Walker acted as a mentor to Shelley von Strunckel, who covered for Walker when he fell ill in 1991 and took over the astrology column in Walker's old newspaper, the Evening Standard, in December 1995.
-Mr. Walker was a pioneer of the 900 number phone business in the U.S. partnering with News America, a subsidiary of News Corp., to provide his popular extended weekly horoscopes through numerous magazines and newspapers across the country.
+Walker was a pioneer of the 900 number phone business in the U.S. partnering with News America, a subsidiary of News Corp., to provide his popular extended weekly horoscopes through numerous magazines and newspapers across the country.

 Writing for The New York Times, William Grimes described Walker's horoscope columns as having "a literary sense and an urbane outlook on life rare for the genre".
 He has also been described as "the world's greatest astrologer" and, by Justine Picardie writing for The Independent, as "the Henry James of horoscope writers [...] the man who'd made the trade respectable".
 Walker denied having any special astrological abilities, stating that "even if one has them, I don't think it's something one should be aware of.
 Whatever these personal gifts are, they are not to be exploited or boasted about".